 The Chip ‘n Dale: Rescue Rangers soundtrack includes music by Tenacious D, Heavy D & The Boyz and Post Malone.
-This info article contains spoilers for Akiva Schaffer’s 2022 Disney+ movie.
+This info article contains spoilers and song details for Akiva Schaffer’s 2022 Disney+ movie.
 Check out Vague Visages’ Soundtracks of Cinema section for more music guides.

 Chip ‘n Dale: Rescue Rangers stars Andy Samberg as Dale, a former TV star who attends fan conventions after receiving CGI surgery.
 John Mulaney co-stars as Chip, Dale’s childhood friend and former castmate.
 The storyline follows the protagonists as they try to save their cheese-addicted friend from the Valley Gang and their notorious leader.
 Composer Brian Tyler (Yellowstone) scored the 97-minute Disney film, which includes a combination of pop hits and musical homages.
 Here’s every song in Chip ‘n Dale: Rescue Rangers, a big screen adaptation of Disney’s animated TV series.